-- Injections of adrenaline for acute allergic reactions - Inhalers for asthmatics

-Injections of Glucagon for diabetic hypoglycaemia
+- Injections of adrenaline for acute allergic reactions - Inhalers for asthmatics - Injections of Glucagon for diabetic hypoglycaemia

-Other emergency medication i.e. Rectal diazepam or Buccal Midazolam for major seizures will be stored in accordance with the advice from the community nursing team.
+Other emergency medication i.e. Rectal diazepam or Buccal Midazolam for major seizures will be stored in accordance with the normal prescribed medicines procedures (see storage section).